 If you think that's expensive it's only set to rise further with increased duty on tobacco.

-The British Heart Foundation website has a useful tool that lets you calculate how much money you could save if you quit smoking.
+The NHS has a useful tool that lets you calculate how much money you could save if you quit smoking.
 Just enter the number of cigarettes you smoke to see how much better off you would be each week, month and year.

 Aside from the actual savings you'll make by not buying cigarettes, stopping smoking will save you money in other ways too.